skyhitz/skyhitz/packages/solito/apps/next/AI_SEARCH_OPTIMIZATION.md

 ## Overview

-Skyhitz has implemented comprehensive AI search optimization to help AI systems understand and index our music NFT marketplace effectively.
+Skyhitz has implemented comprehensive AI search optimization to help AI systems understand and index our Music DeFi Protocol effectively.
 This includes multiple standards and formats used by different AI platforms.

 ## Implemented Files & Standards